Skip to content

 Retry Policy

-Failed webhook deliveries (non-2xx responses) are retried with exponential backoff up to 5 attempts.
-If all retries fail, the event is marked as failed in the dashboard event log.
+Rymi waits up to 3 seconds for a 2xx response — acknowledge immediately and process the event asynchronously.
+Failed deliveries (non-2xx or timeout) are retried with exponential backoff up to 5 total attempts.
+If all attempts fail, the event is marked as failed in the dashboard event log, and the webhook's alert_email (if set) is notified at most once per hour.